googlearchive/webvr-ui/README.md

 # WebVR UI
 A javascript library allowing easily to create the Enter VR button a [WebVR](https://webvr.info) site.
 It will automatically detect the support in the browser and show correct messages to the user.
 The intention for the library is to create an easy way to make a button solving as many of the common use cases of WebVR as possible, and show some best practices for how to work with WebVR.

-The library also supports adding a *Enter 360* link that allows entering a mode where on desktop you can use the mouse to drag around, and on mobile rotate the camera based on the gyroscope without rendering in stereoscopic mode (also known as *Magic Window*)
+The library also supports adding a *Enter Fullscreen* link that allows entering a mode where on desktop you can use the mouse to drag around, and on mobile rotate the camera based on the gyroscope without rendering in stereoscopic mode (also known as *Magic Window*)

 ### Examples
 - [Basic usage](http://halfdanj.github.io/webvr-ui/examples/basic.html) Shows how to simply add a button with the default styling to a site using three.js ([source](/examples/basic.html))